ChristianDenniss/ChristianDenniss/README.md

 -  I’m currently learning  and using many languages like C++, Java, JavaScript, Python, TypeScript
 -  I’m looking to learn the fundamentals of project collaboration and team building while leveraging my own strengths to their fullest potential
 -  How to reach me: send me an email at aottgpvp@gmail.com and we can go from there!
-- ⚡ Fun fact: I love going to the gym and recreational sports with friends
+-  Fact About Me: I'm an outdoors enthusiast who enjoys going to the gym, playing recreational sports with friends, and reading whenever I'm not studying or programming

 <!---
 ChristianDenniss/ChristianDenniss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.